wilmoore/php-version/README.md

 **php-version** is primarily for developers that compile multiple versions of PHP on Linux or Mac.

-**php-version** gets out of the way so you can work with 'php' the same as if you only had a single version installed.
+**php-version** gets out of the way so you can work with `php` the same as if you only had a single version installed.

 Rationale